 Is the backpack for kids?

 You want a bag that is lightweight that your kids will like.
-Choose one that fits their personality or interests.
+Choose a rolling backpack for kids that fits their personality or interests.

 The same thing applies with choosing the the best backpack brand for travel.
 Different brands specialize in different types of backpacks.
 Osprey, High Sierra, Samsonite, Targus, Everest, and JanSport are some of the best rolling backpack brands.